-Historical records found on a stone inscription gives evidence that the stupa had already been an important Buddhist pilgrimage destination by the 5th century AD.
-Its origin however, is dated to a much earlier time, long before the arrival of Buddhism in the valley.
+Historical records inscribed on stones around the stupa prove that it had already been an important Buddhist pilgrimage destination by the 5th century AD.
+Its origin, however, is dated to a much earlier time, long before the arrival of Buddhism in the valley.

-On each of the four sides of the main stupa there are a pair of big eyes.
+Every four sides of the main stupa have a pair of big eyes.
 These eyes are symbolic of God’s all-seeing perspective.
-There is no nose between the eyes but rather a representation of the number one in the Nepali alphabet, signifying that the single way to enlightenment is through the Buddhist path.
-Above each pair of eyes is another eye, the third eye, signifying the wisdom of looking within.
-No ears are shown because it is said the Buddha is not interested in hearing praise for him.
+There is no nose between the eyes but rather a representation of the number one in the Nepali alphabet.
+It signifies that the single way to enlightenment is through the path of Buddhism.
+Above each pair of eyes is the third eye, enlighting the wisdom of looking from within.
+No ears are present because they say the Buddha is not interested in hearing praise for him.
 The disciplines of Buddhism teach that one must help others regardless of the praise one receives after accomplishment.

-The area surrounding the stupa is filled with chaityas, temples, painted images of deities and numerous other religious objects.
-There are many small shrines with statues of Tantric and shamanistic deities, prayer wheels for the Tibetan Buddhists, Buddhist chaityas and decorated with the faces of the the Dhyani Buddhas.
+The stupa has many chaityas, temples, painted images of deities, and numerous other religious objects around its surrounding.
+There are many small shrines with statues of Tantric and Shamanistic Deities, prayer wheels for the Tibetan Buddhists, Buddhist chaityas, and decorated with the faces of the Dhyani Buddhas.

 The historical beginnings of the Swoyambhu Chaitya are obscure.
 There are no sources attesting to its existence before the fifth century CE.
-What is more, the little evidence pointing to the existence of the Swoyambhu Chaitya in the fifth and seventh century is flimsy and far from conclusive.
+What is more, the little evidence pointing to the presence of the Chaitya in the fifth and seventh centuries is flimsy and far from conclusive.